May 10, 1866: 11th National Woman’s Right Convention

 This was the first time in decades the suffrage movement had been united under one banner, but racism within the movement persisted.
 Though the group was not segregated nationally, local chapters could and did exclude African American women.
 The struggles and shifts in these groups demonstrate the deeply ingrained prejudices that have accompanied the American suffrage movement for decades.

-2020 marks the centennial of the passage of the 19th Amendment.
-Learn how Arlington County is commemorating this milestone of civil rights on the Arlington County website.
+2020 marked the centennial of the passage of the 19th Amendment.